jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_2.rst

 * :ref:`how to make classes<classes>`
 * :ref:`how to use class attributes to remove repetition<AssertionError 2: use class attributes>`

-:ref:`Would you like to use class attributes with the 'functions' project?<Functions 2: use class attributes>`
+:ref:`Would you like to test what happens when classes have one or more parents?<family ties>`

 ----